tufstraka/FixFlow/README.md

 # FixFlow

-## The Problem We Set Out to Solve
+## The problem we set out to solve

 Every day, thousands of open-source projects that power the modern internet go unmaintained.
 Bugs pile up.
 Issues sit unanswered.
 The developers who once poured their hearts into these projects have moved on to new jobs, new responsibilities, new lives.
 The code remains, used by millions, but the people who understand it best are no longer there.